“We should have respect for animals because it makes better human beings of us all.”Jane Goodall

-Around this time, the increasing tolerance and respect for wildlife coincided with an amazing increase in the diversity of wild animals that started to move into urban areas.
-This is a worldwide phenomenon and is certainly not limited to N America.
-The types of animals involved will vary widely depending on city environments and the lifestyles of local animals but the colonization of cities by previously non-urban ‘wild’ animals is found everywhere.
-In North America, the common colonists include raccoons, skunks, coyotes, black bears, foxes, deer, beavers and a number of raptors, including peregrines and even bald eagles.
-However, the full list is surprisingly long and ranges from polar bears in the suburbs of Churchill down to alligators on Florida’s golf courses with many other species in between.
+Around the same time, animals previously unknown in cities, took advantage of the increasing levels of tolerance and respect for wildlife and started to move into urban areas.
+This was a worldwide phenomenon and was certainly not limited to N America.
+The types of animals involved varied widely depending on city environments and the lifestyles of local animals but the colonization of cities by previously non-urban ‘wild’ animals is now found everywhere.
+In North America, the common colonists include raccoons, skunks, coyotes, black bears, foxes, deer, beavers and a number of raptors.
+However, the full list is surprisingly long and ranges from polar bears in the suburbs of Churchill down to alligators on Florida’s golf courses with many many other species in between.

-While current approaches to the management of urban wildlife have little or no scientific foundation, they are at least formed within a more enlightened set of beliefs concerning the environment and animal welfare.
+On a similar note, it is important for citizens to become involved in the management of Vancouver’s wild animals.
 Urban wildlife policies are often uncoordinated, even within a single city, but they are far more benign and inclusive than was considered normal only a few decades ago.
 As a good example, many American cities have changed their policies concerning coyotes.
 With the exception of aggressive animals, they accept that trapping and either moving or destroying coyotes is a futile exercise since other coyotes soon take over those vacant territories.
 They rely instead on education aimed at making sure the animals are not approached or fed.

 Another example is the shift in attitude towards the use of rodenticides.
 Second generation rodenticides act slowly so giving time for their effects to be magnified as poisoned rats are consumed by predators.
 The result is particularly severe on owls and other raptors amongst whom poisoning is now a common cause of mortality.
 As recently as September 2020, the sale and use of second generation rodenticides was banned throughout the State of California.
 Alternatives such as traps, improved sanitation and rat exclusion measures are effective and far safer for other animals.